KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Ethical Social Economic issues/Threats to Privacy and Security.md

 The website is thus aware that the user has visited before and sometimes customises what appears on the page for the user.
 If no relevant cookie is found, the website may request for a new cookie to be created.

-They are generally not malicious and are needed to keep track of authen- tication information to identify which user is currently logged in.
+They are generally not malicious and are needed to keep track of authentication information to identify which user is currently logged in.
 However, they can be used to keep track of user movements and preferences within the website, such as which pages were most recently visited.
 Advertising companies with advertisements on multiple websites can also use cookies to keep track of users as they move from one website to another.